Asbestos Exposure Sites by State

 If you worked at industrial facilities, shipyards, power plants, or construction sites before 1990, you may have been exposed.
 Document all jobs held from age 16 forward, identify facilities where you worked, and note job duties and materials handled.
 This work history is essential for medical evaluation.

-Why is work history documentation important for mesothelioma patients?
+Why is work history documentation important for people with mesothelioma?

 Work history documentation helps establish the connection between your disease and asbestos exposure.
 It’s essential for medical care (understanding risk factors), VA claims (for veterans), and compensation claims from asbestos trust funds or lawsuits against manufacturers.